Haiti permanently bans scandal-hit Oxfam charity - Journal du Cameroun

 Oxfam Great Britain chief executive Mark Goldring announced his resignation last month, saying that someone else should help “rebuild” the group following the scandal in Haiti.

-He had resisted earlier calls to resign following revelations in February that Oxfam aid workers had used prostitutes while working in the island nation after the devastating 2010 earthquake.

-Oxfam Great Britain, part of Oxfam International, had lost funding and support after those revelations emerged.
+Oxfam Great Britain, part of Oxfam International, saw its funding plummet amid the damaging revelations.

-The scandal sparked additional claims about aid workers in Chad, Bangladesh, Nepal and the Philippines, prompting the charity to launch an action plan against sexual harassment and abuse.
+The scandal sparked additional claims about aid workers in Chad, Bangladesh, Nepal and the Philippines, prompting Oxfam to launch a global action plan against sexual harassment and abuse.